How to use an IRA withdrawal for a home purchase

 • Traditional IRA: This IRA is potentially a good option for first-time home buyers or those who haven’t owned a home in the last two years.

-• Self-directed IRA: Unlike traditional and Roth IRAs, a self-directed IRA can be a dynamic way to purchase real estate.
+• Self-directed IRA: Unlike traditional and Roth IRAs, a self-directed IRA can be a more flexible way to purchase real estate.
 If you want to buy a second home to generate rental income, for example, then you can purchase a property with a self-directed IRA — as long as the home isn’t for personal use.

 • 401(k): You can withdraw from your 401(k) to buy a home by applying for a loan of up to $50,000 or the hardship withdrawal exemption.
 Consider using this account if you do not qualify for penalty-free early IRA withdrawals.